 Brand image and brand identity are not one and the same thing.

-Brand image is the opinion consumers form about a brand and how it is perceived, it is more than the logo that identifies your business, product, or service.
+Brand image is the opinion customers form about your business and how it is perceived, it is more than the logo that identifies your business, product, or service.
 Us Australians might call it the “vibe” of it.
 A good strong brand identity can however translate to a positive brand image.
 For example, there are strong consumer brands like Nike and Apple that are highly regarded for quality and product innovation, and Australian brands like Qantas, synonymous with their superior safety record.
 You don’t think about mining companies like BHP in a “brand” category, but they have built a strong brand image that demonstrates the company’s role in the Australian economy.

 It is a tricky thing – you can’t actually control how each customer will perceive your brand, but you can work hard to build a brand image that helps ensure you come across the way you intend to.
 The fact is that people buy into what you stand for.

 We all know making a good impression is important, especially in business, so it is certainly worth the effort.
 Quite a few of our customers at Focused Marketing sit in the business to business (B2B) space and many of them, before meeting us, perhaps shied away from talking about branding beyond their actual logo.
 It is even viewed a little suspiciously by some B2B companies, as it is not directly sales or product driven.
 For example, to manufacturing or SaaS (Software as a Service) focused organisations it can seem a bit fluffy, or even an unnecessary expense.

 So why is your brand image worth investing in?